Strategic planning professions – episode #18

 M. G. : Indeed, I agree with Karine's two points.
 I would add that the role of the strategic planner is neither to impose an idea nor to impose a position on his client.
 Moreover, the reverse is also true, the client cannot oblige an agency to follow a specification.
 Co-creation is the only option that works.

-So, of course, when we talk about major developments, we are talking about in digital.
-But beyond digital, for strategic planners, it is becoming essential to learn about date, and not only to the data drive.
+So, of course, when we talk about major developments, we are talking about digital.
+But beyond digital, for strategic planners, it is becoming essential to learn about data, and not only to the data drive.
 You have to be able to read and handle this data, they are insights to be reused.
 On a daily basis, the planner receives studies and percentages, which are not necessarily relevant.
 For example, a site that generates a lot of traffic is not necessarily a site that generates a lot of sales.
 Also, being able to use data to intelligently analyze consumer behavior is becoming essential in our sector.
 And besides, it is very interesting to observe that collaborations between strategic planning agencies and data scientists are increasing.

 #7- Do you have any advice for future communicators?